cmu-05-499/cmu-05-499.github.io/docs/homework/HW1/2_presentation.md

         1. I used terminology understandable to non-native speakers (e.g. avoid slang).
         1. I spoke at a moderate pace (around 100-150 words per minute).
         1. I provided a voice narration for embedded math equations ([Math ML](https://www.w3.org/Math/))
+1. Record yourself making the presentation.
+    1. Open the slides in the latest desktop version of Microsoft PowerPoint.
+    1. Choose the Record menu.
+    1. If you feel comfortable doing so, choose the Cameo option to insert a recording of you narrating the slides on the lower right hand corner of the slide deck.
+    1. Choose the Record button in the top right of the PowerPoint UI.
+    1. Once you have finished recording, choose File/Export... from the menu and export your video as an MP4.
+    1. Upload the video to YouTube; please make sure it's set to private.

-## Submission
+## Deliverables

+There are two deliverables for this homework section.

+1. Presentation
-Copy the slide deck into your Google Drive.
+    1. Copy the slide deck into your Google Drive.
     1. Open the file in Google Slides.
     1. Choose File/Share/Sharing with Others from the menu.
     1. Change the Sharing permissions from General Access Restricted to General Access Carnegie Mellon University.
     1. Press the Copy link button and submit that link to Gradescope.
+1. Recorded Narration
+    1. Submit the private link to your uploaded YouTube video to Gradescope.